the McKenzie Friend UK Network and all associated

 lease your personal information to third parties

-unless we have your permission or are required to
+have your permission or are required to do so by

 7. Retention of your